pennsbury/GetAClue/README.md

 # GetAClue
-Clue playing AI to assist a human player in making the statistically optimal decisions
+Clue playing AI to assist a human player in making the statistically optimal decisions.